rselk/rselk.github.io/_posts/2016-02-20-fzf-command-line.md

 ---
 layout: ryan
-title: "FZF command-line fuzzy finder"
+title: "FZF Command-line Fuzzy Finder"
 description: ""
 category:
 tags: []
 ---

-# FZF command-line fuzzy finder
+# FZF Command-line fuzzy finder

 [FZF](https://github.com/junegunn/fzf) has quickly become one of my all time favorite tools.
 I use FZF 100s of times per day.
 FZF has greatly increased my productivity.
 Simply, FZF is a fuzzy command line search tool.
 FZF has 3 main search modes file search (Ctrl-t), directory search (Alt-c) and command line history search (Ctrl-r).
 It's one of the first tools I recommend to people who are at least intermediate at the unix command line.